RubyAquaMarine/aquastrade-fe/docs/DCA.md

 ### WIP

 - add number of swaps and the expected amount size per swap in UI to check for errors, swap_minimums_getAmountsOut,etc
-- bug in approval amounts , the 1 AQUA about is being added to usdt, etc and messes up the amounts by \*\*12

 # tldr